-Goal: Integral Security is the Key to Solutions to Security and Foreign Policy Challenges

-The concept of integral security is the key to achieving systemic solutions to security challenges, defining security development and tracing the perspectives of society at the regional and international level in the field of security, defense and foreign policy.
+Goal: Integral Security is the Key to Solutions to Security and Foreign Policy Challenges international level in the field of security, defense and foreign policy.
 This includes recognizing the different gender impacts of security challenges and promoting inclusiveness in the development and implementation of security, defense, and foreign policy initiatives.
 Through its construction, we are preparing for the so-called overall or complete security from all forms of armed and unarmed threats and the realization of complete and comprehensive security at all levels and segments of life.
 The concept of integral security of the Republic of North Macedonia will enable an adequate response to new and broader potential security threats, and economic development, environmental destruction, human rights violations and migration movements above all.